Each year thousands of under-5s are admitted to hospital following accidents, and lots of these accidents are preventable.

 - Keep e-cigarettes and their refills out of sight and reach of babies and toddlers.
 Nicotine is poisonous and can be very dangerous for young children.

 - Check your garden for poisonous plants.
 Teach your children not to eat anything they pick outdoors until they've checked with an adult.
-For more information, see Plant dangers in the garden and countryside.
+The Royal Horticultural Society has information on potentially harmful garden plants.

 Burns and scalds

 A baby's skin burns more easily than an adult's.
 This means you need to take extra care to avoid burns and scalds.

 - At bath time, run cold water into the bath first, then add some hot.
 Check the temperature with your elbow before your child gets in, and stay with them the whole time they are in the bath.